-It is a requirement of the Data Protection Act 1998 to notify people entering a CCTV protected area that the area is monitored by CCTV and that pictures are recorded.
+It is a requirement of the Data Protection Act 2018 and supporting guidance to notify people entering a CCTV protected area that the area is monitored by CCTV and that pictures are recorded.
 The school is to ensure that this requirement is fulfilled.